donald-f-ferguson/e1006s18/index.md

 # E1006I - Introduction to Computing for Engineers and Computer Scientists

 This GitHub repository supports the Dept. of Computer Science, Columbia University course E1008 - Introduction to Computing for Engineers and Applied Scientists.
+The current content if from the Spring 2018 semester.

 Text can be **bold**, _italic_, or ~~strikethrough~~.